zihanzzz/TipCalculator/README.md

 One of the most challenging part was to manipulate the UI components on the main ViewController.
 SnapKit was really helpful, but I had to think very carefully of where each UI components land on the screen.
 I know that in an iOS team, working with Storyboards is very painful because Storyboard files are extremely hard to merge and error-prone.
 I programmatically added the UI components, which I found a lot easier to deal with.

 Another thing that I needed to think carefully before implementing is the life cycle of the view controller.
-Instance variables need to be intialized properly when the view controller is loaded.
-Also, UI components need to be taken into consideration as well.
+Instance variables need to be initialized properly when the view controller is being loaded.

+I also have to use breakpoints to debug.
+Xcode is very friendly in terms of setting breakpoints to debug, if you compare it to Eclipse.
+When I was implementing 3D touch Quick Actions, I needed to see which function was invoked and more importantly, the order of the invocation.

 ## License